fastly/fastly-rust/docs/HealthcheckApi.md

 ## get_healthcheck

-Get the healthcheck for a particular service and version.
+Get the health check for a particular service and version.

 ```rust
 let cfg = &Configuration::default();